grrrwaaa/courses/film6246/vr.md

 	- Google Jump, JauntVR, VRSE, many others
 	- Imperfect, and likely impossible to perfect
 	- Viewer can't move
+- MoCap & avatar rigging
+	- Used in cinema (but rarely for main characters), and games (especially cut-scenes)... but in VR the artificiality becomes more apparent
-- Point clouds
+- Point cloud captures
 	- Using cheap depth cameras plus DSLRs: http://depthkit.tv
 	- https://www.kickstarter.com/projects/specular/blackout-a-virtual-glimpse-into-the-lives-of-stran
 	- See [Clouds docu](http://cloudsdocumentary.com)
 	- [Suspect this is essentially the same thing](http://www.wired.com/2015/10/uncorporeal-vr-movies/)
 	- [And this](http://www.mimesysvr.com)
 	- We might be able to set something like this up in the lab -- but don't expect miracles
-- MoCap & avatar rigging
-	- Used in cinema (but rarely for main characters), and games (especially cut-scenes)... but in VR the artificiality becomes more apparent
 - 2D in 3D: placing video surfaces in the world, texturing objects

 Captured actors won't be able to look at you, or respond to your presence -- unless they are real people interacting in real time...